-Individual student conduct violations (see Misconduct Prohibited by the University under Student Conduct Regulations) are administered by the Office of the Dean of Students while violations by student organizations of university and/or student organizational rules, regulations and policies are administered by the Office of Student Development and/or the Greek Life office.
+Individual student conduct violations (see Conduct Prohibited by the University under Student Conduct Regulations) are administered by the Office of the Dean of Students while violations by student organizations of university and/or student organizational rules, regulations and policies are administered by the Office of Student Development and/or the Greek Life office.

-In the case of Student Conduct Regulations or violations of organizations rules, regulations and/or policies, after being informed of the charges and his/her rights, including the right to a hearing, a student or organization may decide to voluntarily waive the rights and request that a resolution of the individual conduct charges be made by the dean of students or, in the case of student organizations, the Office of Student Development or the Greek Life office for fraternities and sororities.
+In the case of Student Conduct Regulations or violations of organization rules, regulations and/or policies, after being informed of the charges and the student's rights, including the right to a hearing, a student or organization may decide to voluntarily waive the rights and request that a resolution of the individual conduct charges be made by the dean of students or, in the case of student organizations, the Office of Student Development or the Greek Life office for fraternities and sororities.

-In cases of misconduct prohibited by the university, to request that charges be settled without a formal hearing before a conduct committee, the student or F
+In cases of misconduct prohibited by the university, to request that charges be settled without a formal hearing before a conduct committee, the student or organization shall do the following:

-- Meet with the director of student conduct to discuss the charges (in the case of violations by student organizations of the university and/or student organizational rules, regulations and policies, the organization should meet with the Office of Student Development or the Greek Life office for fraternities and sororities); - 2.
+- Schedule a meeting with the Dean of Students or an office representative to discuss the charges (in the case of violations by student organizations of the university and/or student organizational rules, regulations and policies, the organization should meet with the Office of Student Development or the Greek Life office for fraternities and sororities); - 2.
 Accept responsibility for the charge(s) of misconduct under the regulations; - 3.
 Agree to accept the imposed sanction; and - 4.
 Agree to a waiver of right to a hearing.
+The waiver and acceptance must be in writing and signed by the student and designated university official.